صور الصفحة

 IV.
 Lastly, Apply.

-1. By an audible voice from the Lord on mount Sinai, accompanied with great terror.
+I. I fhall fhew how the moral law, or ten commandments were given.
+There are ten commandments, not more nor fewer, as appears from Deut. x.
+4. where they are exprefsly called ten.
+And therefore the Papifts who in fome fort leave out the fecond, fplit the tenth into two, to make up the number.
+They were given to the Ifraelites after they came out of their Egyptian bondage; for they that caft off Satan's yoke, muft take on the Lord's.
+They were given two ways, 1.
+By an audible voice from the Lord on mount Sinai, accompanied with great terror.
 Never was law given in fuch a folemn manner, with fuch dread and awful majefty, Exod. xix.
 Deut. iv.
 5. Heb. xii.
 18. The people were commanded to wash their cloaths before the law was delivered to them.
 By this, as in a type, the Lord required the fanctifying of their ears and hearts to receive it.
 There were bounds and limits fet to the mount, that it might breed in the people dread and reverence to the law, and to God the holy and righteous Lawgiver, There were great thunderings and lightnings.
-The artillery of heaven was' fhot off at that folemnity, and there, fore it is called a fiery law.
+The artillery of heaven was fhot off at that folemnity, and there fore it is called a fiery law.
 The angels attended at the delivery of this law.
 The heavenly militia, to fpeak fo, were all mustered out on this important occa

 [ocr errors]

 fion.
-In a word, the law was promulgated with the marks of fupreme majefty; God by all this fhewing how vain a thing it is for finners to expect life by the works of the law; and thereby alfo fhewing the neceffity of a mediator.
+In a word, the law was promulgated with the marks of iupreme majefty; God by all this fhewing how vain a thing it is for finners to expect life by the works of the law; and thereby alfo fhewing the neceffity of a mediator.

 2. The ten commandments were written on two tables of ftone, and that by the finger of God himself.
-This writing them on ftone might hold out the perpetuity of that law, and withal the hardness of mens hearts.
+This writing them on ftone might hold out the perpetuity of that law, and withal the hardnefs of mens hearts.
 There were two tables that were given to Mofes, writ ten immediately by God himfelf, Exod. xxxi. ult.
 Thofe Mofes brake, chap. xxxii.
-16. 19. plainly holding out the entertainment they would get amongst men.
-Then other two tables were hewn by Mofes, yet written by the finger of God, chap. xxxiv.
+16. 19. plainly holding out the entertainment they would get amongst Then other two tables were hewn by Mofes, yet written by the finger of God, chap. xxxiv.
 1.; for by the law is the finner hewed, but by the Spirit of gofpel-grace is the law written on the heart.
-Thefe two tables were afterwards laid up in the ark of the covenant, in order to be fulfilled by Chrift, who is the end of the law for righteoufnefs to every one that believeth.
-This writing of the law upon tables of stone, is jufly fuppofed to have been the firft writing in the world; and therefore this noble and useful invention was of divine origin, and the foundation of all Mofes's after writings, which have been fo ufeful to the church in all ages,
+These two tables were afterwards laid up in the ark of the covenant, in order to be fulfilled by Chrift, who is the end of the law for righteoufnefs to every one that believeth.
+This writing of the law upon tables of ftone, is juftly fuppofed to have been the firft writing in the world; and therefore this noble and useful invention was of divine origin, and the foundation of all Mofes's after writings, which have been fo ufeful to the church in all ages,

 II.
 I fhall fhew why the law was thus given and